”I don’t know what happened, it’s the same box I always get.”

 Let’s say you get a box color and the outcome is not what you expected, which is usually the case.
 In fact, it’s even worse than you expected and you have a big interview or party coming up.
 You may decide to grab another box and fix the problem yourself.
 That’s an even worse idea.
 Now, you’re over-processed and your only option is to crawl in a salon begging for a miracle.
 This would be true even if you didn’t attempt at fixing it yourself.
 Most salons charge $100 per hour for corrective color services and only a few stylists generally offer that service.
 Now you’re hoping to get someone that knows what they are doing and probably paying $200-$300 for the fix.
 That $8 box ended up costing a lot more than you expected!

-You don’t have to go to a top salon, but find a credible salon and explain your concerns.
+You don’t have to go to a top salon, but find a credible stylist and explain your concerns.
 Your stylist will work with you to come up with something affordable.
 I have a client with gray that only comes in every 3 months for color.
-I’ve come up with a solution that doesn’t show a huge demarcation line when it grows in and it averages out to about $16 per month.
+I created a solution that doesn’t show a huge demarcation line when it grows in and it averages out to about $16 per month.
 Doesn’t sound so bad does it?
 And if you have solid gray there are products out there like colored mousses, dry shampoos, and hair markers that can stretch you to your next color service.

 10. If you decide to switch it’s not going to be easy.